ShawonSUSTSWE/ShawonSUSTSWE/README.md

 # Assalamu Alaikum!!

 I am Mohammed Mazhar Ali Shawon.
 I'm Currently Studying Software Engineering at Shahjalal University of Science & Technology, Sylhet.
 Since I was little I was always fascinated by Computers.
 So, It is almost like a dream come true when I got to study Software Engineering.
+I am interested in Cyber Security and AI

 <!--
 **ShawonSUSTSWE/ShawonSUSTSWE** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.